Nyffels-Open-Source/imgprep-microservice/README.md

 Contributions are welcome!

-However, **please create an issue first** to propose an improvement, bugfix or new feature before opening a pull request.
+Please create an issue first to discuss ideas or problems before submitting a pull request.

 Let's build a clean OCR future together 💪